×

 What residency documents or visas did I need if I will be in Norway for a while?

 "If you plan to stay in Norway for a while, you will likely need both a residence permit and a visa.
 Depending on the length and purpose of your stay, you may need to apply for a specific type of permit or visa, such as a temporary residence permit, student residence permit, work permit, or study visa.
-You may also need to provide proof of sufficient funds, valid health insurance, and other supporting documents when applying for a visa or residence permit," said one person in Norway.
+You may also need to provide proof of sufficient funds, valid health insurance, and other supporting documents when applying for a visa or residence permit," said one expat in Norway.

 Get Quote